If you have not yet signed up for the NASM CES certification, receive a big discount here.

 Shoulders and thoracic spine – not rounded forward and in line with the hips and ears from a lateral viewpoint.

-Head and cervical spine – neutral cervical spine, ears in line with the shoulders, and a level chin.
+Head and cervical spine – neutral cervical spine, ears aligned with the shoulders, and a level chin.

 These are the five checkpoints that make up an optimal posture.